Marketing manufacturers – The product doesn’t matter

 A box of paper clips sits on everyone’s desk and yet almost no one knows the brand name or manufacturer that made them.

 The paper clip manufacturer relies on distribution and price to sell its wares.
-And, to make matters wore, most also create the private label brands that inevitably create the price point.
-This is the epitome of no-frills branding
+And, to make matters worse, most also create the private label brands that inevitably create the price point.
+This is the epitome of no-frills branding.

 In other words, they sell a commodity whose price point is determined by the private label product they also supply.
 “No Frills Brand” defines the market.